 Once upon a time, I rode horses nearly every day and I honestly never thought there would come a time in my life when I wouldn’t.

 I was heavy into barrel racing and swore that even the birth of my first child wouldn’t change my ways.
-But fate had other ideas.
+However, fate had other ideas…

 It wasn’t a sudden shift, like one day I decided I no longer had time to ride.
 Rather, this life adjustment came about slowly and rather painfully.
 When my heart horse, whom I’d been competing on for years, sustained a career-ending injury and then a new horse didn’t work out the way I expected, my desire to compete and eventually, even ride at all, slowly dwindled away.

-A few years ago, I bought another horse to just putt around the pasture on, but riding a couple times a week eventually turned into a couple times a month and then, the unthinkable happened: more than a year went by before I saddled her up again.
+A few years ago, I bought another horse to just put around the pasture on, but riding a couple of times a week eventually turned into a couple of times a month.
+Then, the unthinkable happened; more than a year went by before I saddled her up again.

 I know better to make any long-term plans right now, but it’s been nice to be back in the saddle after such a long time off.
 I think I’ll do it again very soon.